Second-order optimality conditions for the bilinear optimal control of a degenerate equation: Introduction

-Bilinear systems are used for the description of several complex phenomena in chemistry, physics, economics, biology and climate science \cite{epstein2013,ghil1976,north2017}.
-They have been also used to describe the complex interaction between large ice masses and solar radiation on climate \cite{budyko1969,sellers1969}.
-In bilinear systems, there is a high nonlinear dependence of the state function with respect to the control function and so some results need more attention.
+Bilinear systems are used to describe complex phenomena in fields such as physics, chemistry, biology, economics and climate science \cite{epstein2013,ghil1976,north2017}.
+These types of systems model the interaction between large ice masses and solar radiation on climate \cite{budyko1969,sellers1969}.
+The state function in bilinear systems has a highly nonlinear dependence on the control function, which requires careful attention in obtaining results.

-Up to date only a few papers concerning bilinear optimal control problems were devoted to the derivation of second order necessary optimality conditions (see e.g \cite{aronna2012, aronna2016,aronna2019,aronna2021ss, aronna2021s}).
-The authors in \cite{aronna2018}, considered the optimal control of an infinite dimensional bilinear system governed by a strongly continuous semigroup operator involving a $L^1$ time dependent control.
+Recently, only a few studies have addressed bilinear optimal control problems and derived second-order necessary optimality conditions \cite{aronna2012, aronna2016,aronna2019,aronna2021ss, aronna2021s}.
+The authors in \cite{aronna2018} considered the optimal control of an infinite-dimensional bilinear system governed by a strongly continuous semigroup operator involving a time-dependent control in $L^1$ space.
 Using the Goh transform, they derived first and second optimality conditions.

-Recently, M. Aronna \textit{et al.} \cite{aronna2021} studied a bilinear optimal control problem subject to the Fokker-Planck equation.
-With a time dependent control, they derived first and second order necessary and sufficient optimality conditions, under quite mild regularity assumptions.
-In the above cited works, the control were applied to non degenerate systems.

-However, degenerate equations arise in the mathematical description of a wide variety of phenomena such as sedimentation-consolidation processes \cite{tory2003} and biological models.
-Many problems that are relevant for applications are described by degenerate equations, with degeneracy occurring at the boundary of the space domain \cite{alabau2006}.
-Indeed, in the context of population genetics, degenerate systems are used in the gene frequency models, which in a population of a hypothetical species may be formulated as a Markov chain (see e.g. \cite{shimakura1992}).
-We also refer to \cite{epstein2013} for the Fleming-Viot model in population genetics.
+Recently in \cite{aronna2021}, M. Aronna \textit{et al.} investigated a bilinear optimal control problem subject to the Fokker-Planck equation, deriving first and second order necessary and sufficient optimality conditions with a time-dependent control under mild regularity assumptions.
+However, many phenomena are described by degenerate equations, with degeneracy occurring at the boundary of the space domain, such as in sedimentation-consolidation processes \cite{tory2003} and biological models.
+In population genetics, degenerate systems are used in gene frequency models formulated as a Markov chain \cite{shimakura1992} or the Fleming-Viot model \cite{epstein2013}.